-They haven’t slowed down at all in 2020-21, either.
-Only Kane has more assists than Muller (11) in Europe’s top five leagues this season, while at the time of writing Lewandowski is up to 31 Bundesliga goals – 11 more than any other player in the major leagues.
+They didn’t slow down at all in 2020-21, either.
+Nobody registered more assists than Muller (18) in Europe’s top five leagues, while Lewandowski netted 41 Bundesliga goals – 11 more than any other player in the major leagues.

-The two have been combining well as ever, with Muller assisting six of those 31 goals.
+The two have been combining well as ever, with Muller assisting nine of those 41 goals.

 As well as being an incredible goalscorer, Kane has shown a different side to his game in 2020-21 by also creating chances for his team-mates.
 Son, and more recently Gareth Bale, have benefited from Kane’s creativity.